Avi Rokah

 Budo Aspect for Gaining Karate True Value

-People practice karate for different reasons, there are those who like to master it as a martial art, others for fitness, or sport, some like the character cultivation aspect of it and some simply enjoy it.
+People practice karate for different reasons.
+Some want to master it as a martial art, others for fitness or sport, some for character cultivation, and some simply enjoy it.
 All these reasons are true and of great value.
-The original role of karate was to destroy opponent’s offense power and to protect oneself.
-Nowadays, fortunately, we are not likely to use karate in life and death situation.
-In order to gain the mental/spiritual understanding and value of karate, we cannot bypass the original function of karate as budo “to destroy opponent’s offense power
+At our Shotokan karate dojo, we cater to every type of student, offering structured karate classes for kids as well as focused karate classes for adults.
+The original role of karate was to destroy an opponent’s offense power and to protect oneself.
+Nowadays, fortunately, we are not likely to use karate in life-and-death situations.
+To gain the mental and spiritual understanding of

 Budo Aspect for Gaining Karate True Value Read More »